BTC-Lab/Goat_Sheep_specific_regions/README.md

     if_coverage_is_good. -- If also not a Sheep -->Goat
 ```
 # Example
-A Screenshot shows that the lower samples with almost zero coverage for the Goat-specific region are not Goat samples.
-While the upper samples with good coverage are real Goat NGS samples.
+The screenshot displays NGS samples from Goats (upper samples), clearly demonstrating good coverage in the Goat-specific region.
+The lower portion of the screenshot features samples from Sheep (i.e., non-Goat), where there is almost no coverage (<1x) detected in this particular region.
 ![Alt text](screenshots/screenshot.png?raw=true "Example")

 # Citation